Options

 tint: number

 The tint value being applied to the whole of the Game Object.
-This property is a setter-only.
-Use the properties tintTopLeft etc to read the current tint value.
+Return tintTopLeft when read this tint property.

 tintBottomLeft: number